sainttelant/Impromptu-VLA/README.md

 * `<path_to_lora_adapter_checkpoint>`: Path to the fine-tuned LoRA checkpoint (e.g., `checkpoint-xxx`)
 * `<path_to_save_merged_model>`: Directory to save the merged model

-### 📊 Evaluation
+### Prompts

-We provide two distinct evaluation methodologies to rigorously assess performance:
+The prompts we use can be found in [prompts](prompts.md).

-  * **Open-loop Evaluation on nuScenes Dataset**: For insights into our model's predictive capabilities in an open-loop setting, please refer to our detailed guide: [Open-loop Evaluation]() 📝
+### 📊 Close-loop Evaluation with NeuroNCAP

-  * **Close-loop Evaluation with NeuroNCAP**: To understand the system's performance within a closed-loop simulation environment, delve into the specifics of our NeuroNCAP-based evaluation: [Close-loop Evaluation](neuroncap_evaluation/evaluation.md) 🎮
+To understand the system's performance within a closed-loop simulation environment, delve into the specifics of our NeuroNCAP-based evaluation: [Close-loop Evaluation](neuroncap_evaluation/evaluation.md) 🎮